 The need to protect the public is paramount.
 However, when performing his public duty, the whistleblower must be prepared to pay the consequences.

 He may lose his job or be given a flunky job.
-He may find it difficult to find new employment because potential employers may be unwilling to hire a whistle-blower.
+He may have difficulty finding new employment because potential employers may be unwilling to hire a whistleblower.

 If the engineer has a family, the effects of lost income could be devastating.
-If he keeps his job, he is likely to be ostracized by his coworkers.
+If he keeps his job, he is likely to be ostracised by his coworkers.

-Before whistle-blowing, the engineer should try every method possible to persuade the wrongdoers to correct their ways.
+Before blowing the whistle, the engineer should try every possible method to persuade the wrongdoers to correct their ways.
 It takes a lot of strength and courage to do the right thing.

 Although the consequences of being a whistle-blower may be severe, the consequences of knowing you are unable to do the right thing can also be severe.